Due to the current COVID-19 pandemic, much of our work is being completed through video and telephone consultation.

 Welcome to the Dental and Oral-maxillofacial Trauma Psychology Service

-How Can A Psychologist Help Me?
+How can A Psychologist help me?

-How Can I Access DOT-P Services?
+How can I access DOT-Psychology Services?

-If you would like to engage with a DOT-P psychologist, you can speak to the clinician involved in your dental, oral or maxillofacial care.
+If you would like to engage with a DOT-P Psychologist, you can speak to the clinician involved in your dental, oral or maxillofacial care.
 Please be aware that we will get in touch if you agree to the referral.
 You are able to change your mind at any point, without this affecting your care or treatment.

-What Happens When I am Referred?
+What happens when I am referred?

 We will contact you to arrange an appointment for an assessment.
 During the assessment, the Psychologist will talk with you about your concerns and how we may be able to help you.
 If therapy would be useful, the Psychologist will arrange further appointments with you.

-A Note on Confidentiality
+A note on confidentiality

-If you are in crisis, please contact your GP, the NELFT crisis team on 0300 555 1000, or please attend your local A&E Service.
+If you are in crisis, please contact your GP, the NELFT crisis team on 0800 995 1000, or please attend your local A&E Service.